stolostron/hypershift-deployment-controller/docs/provision_hypershift_clusters_by_mce.md

   aws_access_key_id:      # Value, required
 ```

+The `ssh-publickey` and `ssh-privatekey`, if provided, are used to access the worker nodes of the hosted cluster.
+If the SSH Key is provided in the `hostedCluster.spec.sshKey` or `hypershiftDeployment.spec.hostedClusterSpec.sshKey`, it takes precedence over the SSH Key provided in the cloud provider secret.

-You can create this secret using the multicluster console (embedded within the OpenShift console) or via the CLI, both options are shown below:
+You can create the cloud provider secret using the multicluster console (embedded within the OpenShift console) or via the CLI, both options are shown below:

 - Multi-cluster console: `https://<mce-multicluster-console>/multicloud/credentials/create`